 - 1. To elect two Class II directors to serve until the next meeting of stockholders held to elect Class II directors and until their respective successors are elected and qualified; - 2.
 To elect one Class III director to serve until the next meeting of stockholders held to elect Class III directors and until their respective successors are elected and qualified; - 3.
 To approve the proposed 2019 Omnibus Incentive Plan; - 4.
 To ratify the selection of Haskell & White LLP as our independent registered public accounting firm for the fiscal year ending June 30, 2020; - 5.
-To approve, on an advisory basis, the compensation of the Company's named executive officers as disclosed in this proxy statement; and - 6.
+To approve, on an advisory basis, the compensation of the Company's named executive officers as disclosed in this proxy statement; - 6.
+To approve on an advisory basis, how frequently stockholders will vote on our executive compensation; and - 7.
 To transact such other business as may properly come before the meeting or any adjournments thereof.